- I’m a multimedia journalist from Winnipeg interested in social justice issues and arts reporting.

 I interned for Canada’s largest daily in the city department.
 I pitched story ideas, completed assignments, wrote web hits, covered events on social media and took pictures for the paper, online and tablet editions as needed.
 Highlights of the experience included an A1 exclusive about a family who let their children decide their gender identities from birth and an investigation into landlord and tenant practises in Kensington Market.

 Associate producer, syndication – CBC Radio

 Our Winnipeg bureau of three producers conferenced daily with the national syndication team in Toronto to discuss programming ideas for the morning and afternoon radio shows.
-I was responsible for choosing songs for the shows across Canada; reviewing pitches; editing columnists’ scripts and audio work; writing scripts promoting upcoming CBC shows; and recording a weekly comedy podcast.
+I was responsible for choosing songs for shows across Canada; reviewing pitches; editing columnists’ scripts and audio work; writing scripts promoting upcoming CBC shows; and editing and recording a weekly comedy podcast.
 When time permitted, I’d also go out in the field to do streeters on news of the day.

 News editor – The Uniter

 I worked closely with two staff reporters and a rotation of volunteers to fill the downtown paper’s news section with six to eight stories per week.
 I often wrote for the paper as well.
 My favourite story involved interviewing all the politicians running in the federal election riding of Winnipeg Centre and getting them to compliment one another.